dimovnike/go-jwks-server/README.md

-Server for JSON Web Key (JWKS) sets.
+Server for JSON Web Key sets (JWKS).

 Designed to play nicely with kubernetes and other orchestration systems (like docker swarm).